• Skip to main content

 Instructions

-• Pour the cashew “feta” mixture into the bowl with the spinach and mix well.
+- Pour the store bought or cashew “feta” mixture into the bowl with the spinach and mix well.

 Notes